-Encompassing 750 square miles, Chongming is the world’s largest alluvial island.
-Its rich soils and extensive estuarine wetlands — abundant with fresh and saltwater marshes, tidal creeks and inter-tidal mudflats — provide a safe haven for a diversity of birds and fish along spawning or migration routes.
+Encompassing 750 square miles, Chongming is the world’s largest alluvial island, formed from the rich deposits of Asia’s longest river, the Yangtze.
+Its fresh and saltwater marshes, tidal creeks and inter-tidal mudflats provide a safe haven for a diversity of birds and fish along migration or spawning routes.

 Like islands around the world, Chongming’s habitats were threatened by the exploitation of resources, invasive species and sea level rise.
-Moreover, sitting less than 30 miles (46 kilometers) from Shanghai — the world’s fastest-growing city — Chongming could have been a victim of unrelenting urban sprawl.
-But instead Chinese leaders saw the opportunity to use Chongming as a national model for environmentally sustainable development.
-It's now a "green island," which — due to its proximity to Shanghai — can be used for eco-tourism and to increase environmental awareness.
+Moreover, sitting less than 30 miles (46 kilometers) from Shanghai — one of the world’s largest cities — Chongming could have been a victim of unrelenting urban sprawl.

-In 2006, The Nature Conservancy was enlisted to help strengthen management of Chongming Dongtan National Nature Reserve, a 60,000-acre (24,000-hectare) wetland reserve recognized under the international Ramsar Convention through improved design and implementation of conservation strategies.
-To date, the Conservancy has:
+In 2006, the Conservancy was enlisted to help strengthen management of Chongming Dongtan National Nature Reserve, a 60,000-acre (24,000-hectare) wetland reserve.

 And, in 2015, the Conservancy, through our local partner, signed a 10-year lease to manage 346 acres (140 hectares) within Chongming Dongtan using the land trust reserve model — a model we’re testing at several sites across China, including at our first land trust reserve, Laohegou.

 “We hope that Dongtan will be a great example of how a Nature Reserve and an environmental organization can work together to protect wetlands and nature,” says Yang Bo, the Conservancy’s director for the Dongtan project.